Gennadiy Trukhanov: Mayor of Odesa

-In the July 2019 Ukrainian parliamentary election Trukhanov was placed in the top ten of the party list of Opposition Bloc.
-But the nationwide list of this party won 3.23% of the votes and thus did not overcome the 5% election barrier, keeping Trukhanov out of parliament.
+For the July 2019 Ukrainian parliamentary election, Trukhanov was given a top-ten spot in the party list of Opposition Bloc.
+In the event, the party only won 3.23% of the vote, failing to get the 5% needed to gain seats in parliament.

 In the 2020 Odesa local election Trukhanov was again a candidate for mayor of Odesa (nominated by Trust Deeds).
-Trukhanov defeated Mykola Skoryk of Opposition Platform — For Life in the second round of the mayoral election on 15 November 2020, 54.28% of the voters voted for him.
+Trukhanov defeated Mykola Skoryk of Opposition Platform – For Life in the second round of the mayoral election on 15 November 2020, 54.28% of the voters voted for him.